 Hook the right channel onto the shaft just inside of the square channel-bearing.
-This channel with the control panel attached is quite heavy - definitely a two person job.
+This channel with the control panel attached is quite heavy definitely a two person job.
 One person on the ground must hold the channel in place while the ladder person bolts it onto the bearing.
-Only the bottom two holes of the bearing are used.
+Only install the bottom two bolts in each bearing at this time.